-A peaceful Austin or San Antonio night can be an enriching experience.
+A peaceful night in Austin or San Antonio can be an enriching experience.
 However, finding your way under the blanket of darkness isn’t easy.
 The dark can mask tripping hazards and result in plants being accidentally trampled.

 Enhanced Outdoor Lighting professionals can help find the proper pathway lighting to illuminate your landscape.
 Contact us for a free consultation and learn how we can add beauty and practicality to your pathways.